mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 1:05:15

 **Question**: Roshi?
 Is that why you don't see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with Bodhisattvas, and Buddhas, or demons, things like that.
-And like Tibetan, for instance, seems to really emphasize entering these other worlds.
+And like Tibetan [Buddhism], for instance, seems to really emphasize entering these other worlds.
 Is that because of that; because those other realms still exist in duality?

 **Katagiri**: Sure.
 Even though I don't emphasize, right, we are within [them] already.
 Don't you think so?